10 Major Ports In Brazil

 Gross Cargo Tonnage(2020): 57 million tonnes

-Porto de Paranaguá is known for exporting agricultural products, mainly soybeans and soybeans meal.
-Other products of export include soy flour, vegetable oil, sugar, paper (coil), frozen products, and several others.
+Porto de Paranaguá is known for exporting agricultural products, mainly soybeans and soybean meal.
+Other export products include soy flour, vegetable oil, sugar, paper (coil), frozen products, and others.

-The popular port was established as a private-owned wharf towards the end of the 19th century.
+The famous port was established as a privately owned pier towards the end of the 19th century.
 As of today, the Paranaguá port does not have the proper structure to manage the current volume of exports.

-The second amongst the largest ports in Brazil is administered by Administração dos Portos de Paranaguá (APP) since the late-1940s.
+The second among the largest ports in Brazil has been administered by Administração dos Portos de Paranaguá (APP) since the late 1940s.

 Rio de Janeiro city, Rio de Janeiro state